marshmatter/voids-discord-bot/README.md

 /submit

-This will let users to submit to the bot for the monthly challenge.
+This will let users submit to the bot for the monthly challenge.

 /ping